 ✔ Lesson 3: Use global sourcing strategically

-✔ Lesson 4: Expand through culture, not just ads
+✔ Lesson 4: Expand through culture

 Internal Link